Trade/other name(s): Iclusig

 Take this drug exactly as directed by your doctor.
 If you do not understand the instructions, ask your doctor or nurse to explain them to you.
 Store the medicine in a tightly closed container away from heat and moisture and away from children and pets.

-This drug may raise your risk of problems due to blood clots, including heart attacks, strokes, transient ischemic attacks (“mini-strokes”), blood clots in leg veins or arteries, and blood clots in the lung (pulmonary embolism).
+This drug raises your risk of problems due to blood clots, including heart attacks, strokes, transient ischemic attacks (“mini-strokes”), blood clots in leg veins or arteries, and blood clots in the lung (pulmonary embolism).
+This risk is even higher in people who are older or who have certain risk factors, such as a history of high blood pressure, high cholesterol levels, or diabetes.
 Call your doctor right away if you have chest pain; shortness of breath; sudden sweating; lightheadedness; vision changes; numbness or weakness on one side of the body; trouble speaking or moving; severe headache; swelling, pain, redness, or warmth in an arm or leg; or severe pain or coldness in an arm, hand, foot, or leg.

 This drug may cause liver damage, which in some cases may be serious or even life threatening.
 Your doctor will test your blood for signs of liver damage before and during treatment and may need to reduce or delay your next dose of this drug, or even stop it altogether.
 Tell your doctor or nurse if you have symptoms that might be related to liver damage, such as yellowing of the skin or the whites of your eyes (jaundice), dark urine, nausea or vomiting, pain on the right side of your belly, or any abnormal bruising or bleeding.